Income inequality in the United States: Public welfare and infrastructure spending

 OECD asserted that public spending is vital in reducing the wealth gap.
 Lane Kenworthy advocates incremental reforms in the direction of the Nordic social democratic model, claiming that this would increase economic security and opportunity.

-Eliminating social safety nets can discourage entrepreneurs by exacerbating the consequences of business failure from a temporary setback to financial ruin.
+Eliminating social safety nets can discourage entrepreneurs by exacerbating the consequences of business failure, turning a temporary setback into financial ruin.

 Taxes

 Total effective tax rates (includes all taxes: federal+state income tax, sales tax, property tax, etc) for the richest Americans declined by 2018 to a level beneath that of the bottom 50% of earners, contributing to net income inequality.
 Analysis by economists Emmanuel Saez and Gabriel Zucman.

-Based on CBO Estimates, under 2013 tax law the top 1% will be paying a higher effective tax rate, while other income groups will remain essentially unchanged.